Birdchain (BIRD) Price Reaches $0.0004 on Major Exchanges

 According to CryptoCompare, “Birdchain is an incentivized App built for sharing economy era.
 It revolves around 2 key features: a decentralized A2P SMS service, an easy-to-use, high engagement, marketing & content platform.
 These features are designed to serve all brand sizes – from the lone wolf looking for the very first follower – to the moon-landing. “

-It is usually not possible to purchase alternative cryptocurrencies such as Birdchain directly using US dollars.
-Investors seeking to acquire Birdchain should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Birdchain using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Birdchain directly using US dollars.
+Investors seeking to acquire Birdchain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Birdchain using one of the aforementioned exchanges.

 Receive News & Updates for Birdchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Birdchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.